C# Delegates and Events — The 500MB/Day Memory Leak Pattern

 The pattern originated from .NET's design guidelines for component-oriented programming.
 Since .NET Framework 1.0, events have been the backbone of UI frameworks like WinForms and WPF.
 In modern ASP.NET Core, events still drive real-time notifications through SignalR and background services.
 The same rules apply.

-What is Delegates and Events in C#?
+What Delegates and Events Actually Do in C#

 Delegate Internals: The Immutable Multicast Chain